Sipepper/Obsidian-Mind-Garden/Nicholas/Math/Algebra/Ring.md

 >If multiplication is commutative, i.e. $a\cdot b=b\cdot a$, we say that $R$ is a *commutative ring*.

->Let $R$ be a ring, then neutral element and multiplicative identity are unique.
+>Neutral element and multiplicative identity are unique.
 >>[!proof]+
 >>Suppose that $1_{R}\ne 1'_{R}$ are two multiplicative identities in $R$.
 Then
 >>$$1_{R}=1_{R}\cdot 1'_{R}=1'_{R}$$
 >>thus $1_{R}=1'_{R}$.
 Analogously for neutral element.

->Let $R$ be a ring, then additive inverses are unique
+>Additive inverses are unique
 >>[!proof]+
 >>Let $a\in R$, $a',a''\in R$ such that
 >>$$a+a'=0_R\quad\text{and}\quad a+a''=0_{R}$$